basileMarchand/basictools-frozen/README.md

     case arises when a test relies on an external dependency that may not be available.

-    The feature relies on the definition of non-empty enviromennt variables of the form :
+    The feature relies on the definition of non-empty environment variables of the form :

         "appsname_NO_FAIL"